syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Getting-Started.md

             //Set the Handled value as "true" to indicate that the event is handled in the application and to prevent the default alert view. args.Handled = true;

-            // Gets the title of the unhandled condition. string title = args.Title;
+            // Get the title of the unhandled condition. string title = args.Title;

-            // Gets the details of the unhandled condition. string description = args.Description;
+            // Get the details of the unhandled condition. string description = args.Description;

             DisplayAlert(title, description, "OK");